RyanP-Hoang/cs131/a2/README.md

 ./backup.sh <source_directory> <backup_directory>

-For example, when there is source directory a with z.txt and an empty backup directory b, both within the same directory a2
+For example, when there is source directory a with z.txt and an empty backup directory b, both within the same directory a2.

+It will create a compressed backup named after the year, month, and day.
+When extracted, the contents of the source directory should appear.

 ## EXAMPLE